 Under the asset and liability method of accounting for income taxes, deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 A valuation allowance on net deferred tax assets is provided for when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-As of June 30, 2021, we believe, based on our projections, that it is more likely than not that our net deferred tax assets, including our net operating losses from operating activities, will not be realized.
+As of June 30, 2022, we believe, based on our projections, that at this time it is more likely than not that our net deferred tax assets, including our net operating losses from operating activities, will not be realized.
 We are positioned as a public company acquisition vehicle, where we can become an acquisition platform and more fully utilize our NOLs.
-We intend to acquire profitable businesses, entities or revenue streams that will generate sufficient income so that we can utilize our approximately \$103 million NOLs.
+We intend to acquire profitable businesses, entities or revenue streams that will generate sufficient income so that we can utilize our approximately \$104 million NOLs.
 At this time, however, we cannot assure you that we will be successful in doing so.
 Accordingly, our management will continue to assess the need for this valuation allowance and will make adjustments when appropriate.
 Additionally, our management believes that our NOLs will not be limited by any changes in our ownership as a result of the successful completion of the Rights Offering (See Note 12 to the Condensed Consolidated Financial Statements).
-We recognize the benefit of an uncertain tax position that we have taken or expect to take on the income tax returns we file if it is more likely than not that we will be able to sustain our position.